Shaf8808/battleships/README.md

 Steps for deployment:
 * Fork or clone this repository
 * Create a new Heroku app
-* Set the builbacks to Python and NodeJs in that order
+* Set the buildbacks to Python and NodeJs in that order
 * Link the Heroku app to the repository
 * CLick Deploy